MrPancakes39/Markdown-Docs/intro-to-linux.md

 - `chmod uge file`: (u=user; g=group; e=everyone) e.g. `chmod 764 file`.
 ---
-- `chown user file` or `chown user:group file`: allows us to change the user and group for any file.
+- `chown user file` or `chown user:group file`: allows us to change the file owner and/or group.
 - `rm [-r]`: used to delete files or with `-r` directories.
 - `mv <file> <destination>`:
 	* Allows you to move files from one place to another.
 	* Or rename it `mv ~/file ~/ghfds`.
+	* We don't need `-r` to move directroies.
 - `cp [-r] <file> <destination>`:
 	* Allows you to copy files from one place to another.
 	* `-r` to copy directories.
-- `pwd`: shows the location of the current/working directory.
+- `pwd`: shows the current/working directory.
 - `cd <directory>`: change location to that directory.
 - `mkdir <directory name>`: makes a directory.
 - `ln`: used to make links